quintel/documentation/docs/api/intro.md

 ## Environments

-We operate two versions of the ETM.
-You should almost always use the production environment unless you have a specific reason to use staging.
+We operate three main versions of the ETM: production, stable, and staging.
+You should default to using the production environment unless you have a specific reason to use a stable version or the staging environment.

 <table className="no-stripe">
   <thead>